null Updates on Coronavirus

 Middle East and Africa

-Capacity constraints are also seen in the Middle East and Africa region with all airlines having suspended/reduced their passenger flights on the routings into the region.
-National carriers Etihad Airways and Emirates have suspended all passenger flights as per the UAE government’s directive, however, planning to reinstate selected passenger flights in June.
-Cargo flights are exempt from this suspension and will continue.
-Our operations continue running with teams working from home/operating in split setups in all countries, including countries that have imposed countrywide lockdowns.
+Capacity constraints are also seen in the Middle East and Africa region with all airlines still having suspended/reduced their passenger flights on the routings into the region.
+As per the UAE government’s directive, National carriers Etihad Airways and Emirates operate limited passenger flights to selected destinations.
+Cargo flights are exempt from this suspension and will continue to over a hundred of cargo destinations; with the cargo network continually growing.
+Our teams continue working from home or operating in split setups in all countries, including countries experiencing a new spike in Covid-19 infections.

 Impact on Road Logistics